treeverse/lakeFS/design/open/repository-operations-error-handling.md

 ##  Flows
 ### CreateRepository
 * Create a `Repository` entity with its given `RepositoryID`, randomly generated `UniqueID` and `State` = `initial`, under the common `graveler` partition
-  * If failed return the error (`graveler.ErrNotUnique` will be returned in case a `Repository` entity with the same `RepositoryID` exists) - entity was not created - no harm done.
+  * If failed return the error (`graveler.ErrNotUnique` will be returned in case a `Repository` entity with the same `RepositoryID` exists)
+    * If the entity was not created - no harm done
+    * If it was created and the failure is due to inability to get the response - entity is in `initial` state and will eventually be turned `failed`
 * Generate the partition key for the new `Repository`, from its `RepositoryID` and `unique_identifier`
 * Create the initial `Commit` with a `CommitID` (same as it is done today) and store it with the partition key generated above
   * If failed - try to set the `Repository` entry state to `failed` and return the error from the KV layer